demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 ### dspm-get-list-of-assets

 ***
-for retrieve list of assets for company.
+Retrieves a list of assets for the company.

 #### Base Command